 Before you start typing out the proposal itself, take a moment to reflect on the project.
 Answer the “who, what, where, how, when, and why.”

-- Who: who will do the work, who will manage the work, who does the customer call if there is a problem, who is responsible for what?
+- Who: who will do the work, who will manage the work, who does the customer call if there is a problem?

 - What: what needs to be done/delivered, what will be required to do it, what can the customer expect, what will it cost?